(L-R) Dr Owen Siggs, Prof Stuart Tangye, Prof Chris Goodnow, Karla & Barbara

 “I see a huge difference,” says Barbara.
 “Before, Karla used to limp a lot because her joints were sore – that’s what she was used to, the pain, and it was constant.
 Now she doesn’t have the pain, so when it’s about time for her next dosage, or if she hits her arm by accident, she tells me because she knows what the difference is.”

-This project was funded by the National Health and Medical Research Council.
+This project was funded by the National Health and Medical Research Council and the John Brown Cook Foundation.
 Professor Goodnow holds The Bill and Patricia Ritchie Foundation Chair.

 Notes to the editor: